icesousa/hardware_button_listener/README.md

 # Hardware Button Listener

-**Hardware Button Listener** is a Flutter package that allows you to listen to physical hardware button presses on Android devices, such as volume buttons or other device-specific keys like devices with attached QRCODE read button.
+**Hardware Button Listener** is a Flutter package that allows you to listen to physical hardware button presses on Android devices, such as volume buttons or other device-specific keys like devices with attached QR code reader button.

 ## Features